 Lt.
 Daniel Kaffee, that crazy kid, was on to something here.
 You can apply Kaffee’s logic to Chantix.
 Chantix is always on the FDA adverse event reports leaderboard, both in terms of breadth and quantity.
 Where there is smoke, there is usually fire.
 Not always.
 But usually.

 After suicide, the claims get more difficult.
-I really think that Chantix increases the risk of diabetes and heart disease.
+I really think Chantix increases the risk of diabetes and heart disease.
 Admittedly, I don’t base this theory on my digging through the data.
-It is more of that smoke and fire metaphor: adverse event reports, plus the number of leads our law firm gets, plus the fact that Chantix is mad science messing with the brain without understanding all of the effects… I add that up to general causation.
+It is more of that smoke and fire metaphor: adverse event reports, plus the number of leads our law firm gets, plus the fact that Chantix is mad science messing with the brain without understanding all the effects… I add that up to general causation.